ddoffy/ddoffy.github.io/_posts/2020-09-05-the-generating-website.md

     ]
 project: true
 summary: "The generating website is an automatic system to generate a website base on a template of many different categories.
 It is also a management system website for customers.
 It can create automatically a subdomain, so hosting and config server to publish the website completely.
 Customers may choose one of many categories base on their demand; The final step, the system will generate a website base on the template and category that customers have chosen.
 Management System Websites allow us to manage all of them.
 Ex: prices, domains, images previews, sources, and plugins, etc."
-excertpt: "The generating website is an automatic system to generate a website base on a template of many different categories.
-It is also a management system website for customers.
-It can create automatically a subdomain, so hosting and config server to publish the website completely.
-Customers may choose one of many categories base on their demand; The final step, the system will generate a website base on the template and category that customers have chosen.
-Management System Websites allow us to manage all of them.
-Ex: prices, domains, images previews, sources, and plugins, etc."
+excerpt: "The generating website is an automatic system to generate a website base on a template of many different categories."
 ---

 # (June 2017 - Nov 2017)